dgmouris/dva_6242_project/python-meetup-presenation/slides.md

    1. Ingest all of the shots first.
    2. all of the player shifts reconcile shot and shift data to each POIU.
 5. Create a CSV for scikit learn to analyze data and cluster the POIUs for similarity.
-   1. Do the analysis with Precision@K, PCA, Silhouette scores, K Nearest Neighbours (KNN) and KMeans export to csv.
-   2. Load the csv data in a similarity table.
+   1. Do the analysis with Precision@K, PCA, Silhouette scores, K Nearest Neighbours (KNN) and KMeans export to csv and then load that csv data in a similarity table.
 6. Create the API to search and the frontend part to visualize the data side by side.
 7. iterate on the following for each chart
    1. mock up a visualization you'd like to see.